 From Figure 1 it is apparent that clawback causes the decision rule to move from (Owner FB) towards the regulator's preferred decision rule for all except choices between projects of high expected returns.
-Further, recall that the regulator's preferred decision rule is exactly the project choice rule which would maximise the total expected surplus created by the bank.
 The proof of the Proposition is driven by the fact that as the clawback parameter p shrinks, so that less pay is clawed back, the intersection between the clawback distorted boundary (heavy dotted line) and surplus maximising regulatory preferred rule (heavy solid line) is pushed out towards infinity.
 Hence, for small enough proportion of pay at risk of clawback, it must be the case that with arbitrarily high probability the project choice lies in the range where clawback is beneficial.
 This establishes that clawback parameters which increase surplus exist.
 There will be a whole range of such beneficial clawback parameters, and though the proof establishes the result for very mild clawback (p close to zero), the proof is silent on whether heavier clawback is beneficial or not.